This will install SReview in a way that is useful for a small conference. That is, you expect to have no more than a handful of talks.

 find your raw assets; the second should parse any given filename into

-room, year, month, day, hour, minute, and second components.preroll_template
+room, year, month, day, hour, minute, and second components.preroll_template configuration value.
+See the SVG TRANSFORMATIONS

 section in the sreview-transcode POD documentation for details on how

-(for SVG) or postroll
+to do that.postroll_template (for SVG) or postroll (for PNG)

-runs (it should
+configuration option.sreview-detect runs (it should

 do so from cron once every half hour by default).The above configuration should work, and will be sufficient for a small